le717/Blocks/Documentation/Tutorial.md

 ### Task #3: Adding a One-way, west-bound Red Cube ###

-This one is gonna be fun, and in a good way. :stuck_out_tongue:
+This one is loads of fun, and in a good way. :stuck_out_tongue:

 You are probably wondering,

 > "What on earth is a `One-way, west-bound Red Cube`, and what is with that name??"

-Well, I'll tell you.
+Let me tell you.
 An `One-way, west-bound Red Cube` is a unique cube in _Island Xtreme Stunts_.
-They are only found in Maggie Post's *Trouble in Store* minigame
+They are only found in Maggie Post's _Trouble in Store_ minigame
 (that is, only in an unmodded copy), it only comes in Red, has a one-of-a-kind code, has an arrow on the top to visually remind you it is special, validates any color Tile (not only Red) and even have special properties, since it only move ones direction, to the right of the layout.
 If you think about the level in terms of a map, and have a standard NSEW compass, we can call the top of the level North, the bottom South, the left side East, and the right side
-West, you'll find this cube only moves West.
-You can't push it North or South, and clearly not East, only West.
-The only un-special-ness about the cube is that it can still be sunk in Water, it still follows all the indentation rules, and you can't pull it (just all everything else, but since pulling is clearly not possible, why do I even mention it?).
-As for the name of the cube: After I was told about this by Xiron, another modder, and was adding it into the
-Character Legend, I was unable to write a better description for it.
+West, you will find this cube only moves West.
+You cannot push it North or South, and clearly not East, only West.
+The only un-special-ness about the cube is that it can still be sunk in Water, it still follows all the indentation rules, and you cannot pull it (exactly like all the other cubes, but since pulling is clearly not possible, why do I even mention it?).
+As for the name of the cube: After I was told about this by Xiron, another modder, and was adding it into the Character Legend, I was unable to write a better description for it.
 I asked around for a new name, to no avail, until I finally had this thought:

 > Since this cube is so unique and one-of-a-kind, why can't it have a unique name to match?

 And that's how it got the name `One-way, west-bound Red Cube`.
-I'm sure if the *Island Xtreme Stunts* developer who added this cube saw this, they would probably laugh at the odd fan name. :tongue:
+I'm sure if the _Island Xtreme Stunts_ developer who added this cube saw this, they would probably laugh at the odd fan name. :tongue:

-Now that we take taken care of, let's add this cube into our layout.
-Since it only moves West, we'll be mindful of players and place it where they can use it.
+Now that we take taken care of, we get to add this cube into our layout.
+Since it only moves West, we will be mindful of players and place it where they can use it.
-I said at the beginning we were using level 3 of *Trouble in Store*, from [`cdc\Z14WWH\LEVELS\LEVEL3.TXT`](about:blank), but we're going to stray for a minute and use a fresh layout, containing nothing but Free tiles.
+I said at the beginning we were using level 3 of _Trouble in Store_, from [`cdc\Z14WWH\LEVELS\LEVEL3.TXT`](about:blank), but we are going to stray for a minute and use a fresh layout, containing nothing but Free tiles.

 ```